 This was stated by Russian President Vladimir Putin during a direct line in Gostiny Dvor, noting that Russia is now facing more than 40 thousand sanctions imposed against it.

-According to the president, the West is afraid of competition with Russia in LNG projects.
+According to the President, the West is afraid of competition with Russia in LNG projects.
 For this, political means of struggle are used there, which in the end may be detrimental to the economy of Russian opponents.

-The president also touched upon the supply of natural gas through pipelines, which is now essentially blocked to Europe at the initiative of the Ukrainian transit side.
+The President also touched upon the supply of natural gas through pipelines, which is now essentially blocked to Europe at the initiative of the transit Ukrainian side.

 According to him, there is no chance of extending the long-term agreement with Naftogaz.
 However, this is not a problem for Russia.

-Well, we'll survive, Gazprom will survive.
+Well, we will survive, Gazprom will survive.

 Read materials on the topic: